 Message from Principal

 Faith Lutheran School serves a diverse community in the heart of Hialeah.
 Our school offers classes from preschool (ages 2 ½- 4 years old) through eighth grade.
 Our school mission is: "To provide a Christian environment where children grow in the unconditional love of God through Jesus Christ and develop spiritually, academically, physically, socially, and emotionally as children of God.”
-Our mission is lived each day as our faculty, staff, and administration work together to provide the best academic program possible through a Christian worldview.
+This mission is lived each day as our faculty, staff, and administration work together to provide the best academic program possible through a Christian worldview.

 Our goal is to meet the needs of the whole child.
 Students can participate in a wide range of activities.
 We are excited to provide technology in each classroom to engage and enrich the learning process.
 After-school activities including STEM and an academic enrichment program for reading and math to build skills and provide additional academic support.
 In addition, students may participate in a sports program to help them stay healthy and fit.